This lab has EEG equipment which can be used in a sound attenuated chamber.

 This laboratory is used to study the neural control of walking and standing.
 It contains a three-screen visual cave to project a moving virtual visual scene surrounding the subject, linear motors to mechanically perturb the subject, a treadmill, a kinematic tracking system to record the subject's movements, and an EMG system to record the subject's muscle activations.

-The Exercise for Brain Health laboratory, led by Dr. J.Carson Smith, is focused on understanding how exercise and physical activity affect human brain function and mental health.
-Dr. Smith's investigations use magnetic resonance imaging (MRI) and electroencephalography (EEG) to examine brain function in people at risk for Alzheimer's disease.
+The Exercise for Brain Health Laboratory, led by Dr. J.Carson Smith, is focused on understanding how exercise and physical activity affect human brain function and mental health.
+Dr. Smith's investigations use magnetic resonance imaging (MRI) to examine brain function in people at risk for Alzheimer's disease.

 Welcome to the web site for the Locomotion Lab at the University of Maryland.
 The lab is part of the Department of Kinesiology, under the direction of Dr. Ross Miller in the Cognitive Motor Neurosciences division.